maxmind/minfraud-api-java/README.md

-# MaxMind minFraud v2.0 Java API
+# MaxMind minFraud Score and Insights Java API

 This is an early pre-release version.
 Don't use it.